NVIDIA DRIVE - Safety

 - NVIDIA® Xavier™ architecture: DRIVE Xavier, World’s First Single-Chip Self-Driving Car Processor, Gets Approval from Top Safety Experts.

-- Xavier development process: Making the Grade: NVIDIA Xavier Achieves Another Milestone for Safe Self-Driving
+- NVIDIA Xavier development process: Making the Grade: NVIDIA Xavier Achieves Another Milestone for Safe Self-Driving

 For self-driving cars, processing performance translates to safety.
-The more compute, the more sophisticated the algorithm, the more layers in a deep neural network (DNN), and the greater number of simultaneous DNNs that can be run.
-You can find an overview here:
+The more compute, the more sophisticated the algorithm, the more layers in a deep neural network (DNN), and the greater number of simultaneous DNNs that can be run simultaneously.
+You can find an overview of our autonomous driving safety software policy here:

 - Planning a Safer Path: Mathematically Proven and Validated in Simulation, NVIDIA Safety Force Field Protects Against Real-World Traffic